grassrootseconomics/org-website/content/blog/community-inclusion.rst

 **What’s left to do?**

-What’s left to do?

 * Analysis and Modeling: BlockScience and researchers with on the ground pioneer communities
 * Improving the platform: Volunteer programmers and teams with security audits while reacting to user feedback
 * Dashboarding and Support: Gender, Business types, transaction data, SDG Impacts.
 How can detailed CIC economic data be used to help marginalized economies become resilient?
 * User Guides and Materials: Red Cross and users, translations, localizations, modular systems and local customizations